voanhkha/voanhkha.github.io/about.md

 ![alt text]({{ site.baseurl }}/assets/kha_godfather_theme.jpg "Profile Picture"){:.profile}

-My name is Kha Vo, a top AI/data scientist, with the most number of world-class Kaggle competition gold medals (10) in Australia, spanning diverse disciplines of AI and data science. <br>
+My name is Kha Vo, a top AI/data scientist, with the most number of world-class Kaggle competition gold medals (10) in Australia, spanning diverse disciplines of AI and data science.
+This is considered by the community as one of the most difficult achievements that a data/AI scientist can achieve. <br>

 <div id="animation-container">
 <canvas id="visualizationCanvas-1" class="helix"></canvas>